-How to Pour a Simple Concrete Footer
+How to Pour a Concrete Footing or Footer

 You can access a handy quick start guide for concrete footers with more tips and a full tool list here: opens in a new windowConcrete Footer Quick Start Guide

 Degree of Difficulty: